 A hybrid of different, older Palo Verde species, the Museum Palo Verde brings the best qualities of each, resulting in a beautiful shade tree with fuller, yellow-green foliage and striking green, thornless trunks.
 The multi-trunked, sculptural shapes of these attractive trees provide a stark contrast and beautiful accent to almost any landscape, as well as providing the shade you want in the summer and letting the right amount of light in during the winter.

-Moon Valley Nurseries is your one stop shop for all your landscape needs.
-Our experts have decades worth of experience and they will be able to assist you with any projects or questions you may have.
-Remember to change your watering schedule as we enter the winter and be sure to map a Moon Valley Nurseries locations right here.
+Moon Valley Nurseries is your one-stop-shop for all your landscape needs.
+Our experts have decades' worth of experience and they will be able to assist you with any projects or questions you may have.
+Remember you can always discuss your landscape with one of our professional designers for free, or talk to one of our nursery pros at your local Moon Valley Nurseries location!